You are currently viewing Kickin’ Wiccan is no more

 This means that Kickin’ Wiccan is no more.

 I’m sorry to see it go.
 I ran it from about 2013 to 2021, and allowed it sit passively as a web page on Shapeways until now.
 Jewelry sales shrank to almost nothing, since individual pagan jewelers could easily undercut my prices on Etsy because they didn’t have to pay Shapeways’ overhead.
-The only items that sold where my 3D Tree of Life sculptures, which (to my surprise) are still unique:
+The only items that sold were my 3D Tree of Life sculptures, which (to my surprise) are still unique:

 It’s time for someone else to pick up the ball and offer something like this for sale.
 Perhaps that will be you!